SLesche/acdc-query/README.md

-# acdc-query: Query the Attentional Control Data Collection
+# acdcquery: Query the Attentional Control Data Collection
 ## Installation
 You can install this package via `devtools::install_github("SLesche/acdc-query")`.
 You may need to update imported packages.

 ## Dependencies
 This package is designed for use in R 4.2.2.
-Certain functions may break in different R versions.
-It heavily relies on the packages DBI, RSQLite
+It imports the packages DBI and RSQLite.

 ## Use
-In order to interact with the database, you must first [download](https://github.com/jstbcs/inhibitiontasks/raw/inhibitiontaks_db2023/inhibitiontasks.db) it from its [parent repo](https://github.com/jstbcs/inhibitiontasks/tree/inhibitiontaks_db2023).
+In order to interact with the database, you must first [download](https://github.com/jstbcs/acdc-database/raw/main/acdc.db) it from its [parent repo](https://github.com/jstbcs/acdc-database/tree/main).

 To query the database, specify the connection to the database (obtained via `conn <- connect_to_db("path/to/db.db")`), a list of filter arguments (obtained by using `add_argument()`), and a vector containing the names of the variables you want returned.